 The Second Doctor

 He is also different from his first incarnation in the way he operates.
 When the first Doctor interfered in a situation, he took command.
-The second Doctor, however, is a backseat driver.
+The second Doctor, by contrast, is a backseat driver.
 He controls the situation by manipulation, giving just enough information for those he encounters to win through on their own.
 This is emphasised by his habit of tomfoolery (most marked in the period soon after his regeneration, but there at other times as well).
-Hiding behind the facade of foolery, the second Doctor is easily able to lull his foes into a false sense of security as they underestimate him.
+Hiding behind the façade of a fool, the second Doctor is easily able to lull his foes into a false sense of security as they underestimate him.
 He is also a master of disguise, a talent that he particularly exercised in his early years.